Darth-Coin/BTC-flyers/README.md

 The flyers are already in various languages.
 You are welcome to contribute with any other language.

 EN - English | ES - Spanish | DE - Deutsch | HR - Croatian

+[Go to "files" section](https://github.com/Darth-Coin/BTC-flyers/tree/main/files) of this repository and download the files you needed.